-Your personal tutor will help you settle into College life and progress rapidly by setting targets and using a series of individual tutorials and review sessions and continue to advise and guide you with any issues you may experience during your time at college, and if necessary refer you on to an appropriate external agency for further help.
-They will also support your progression into Higher Education, to another College course or employment.
-They are your first contact should you have any safeguarding issues.
+Your personal tutor will help you settle into College life and support you during your studies.
+Personal tutors set realistic targets and use tutorials and review sessions to advise and guide you with any issues you may experience during your time at college, and if necessary refer you on to an appropriate external agency for further help.
+They will also support your progression into Higher Education, onto another College course or into employment.
+They are your first point of contact should you have safeguarding issues.

-The Personal Tutor Drop In Centre is available to all students of any age.
-You can come here and chat with a personal tutor about any issue that is a barrier to your education.
+The personal tutor drop in center is available to all students of any age.
+You can visit and chat with a personal tutor about any issue that is a barrier to your education.
 We can help you access specialist help and advice when you are not sure which way to turn.
-Contact us via student services on 550581 or e-mail email@example.com, or drop in to student services and ask for the personal tutor drop in centre.
+Contact us on 550657 or e-mail PersonalTutors@iwcollege.ac.uk or just pop into student services and ask for a personal tutor.

 The College Chaplain